 Drop-in tutoring sessions are available on a first-come, first-served basis.
 You can have one or more drop-in sessions per day, depending on availability.
 Sessions last for approximately 30 minutes, but can be shorter at busy times.
 Occasionally, Hume Center administrators may need to limit the number of sessions you can have in a fixed period of time.

-Drop-in writing tutoring will take place online using Canvas and Zoom in during the 2020-21 academic year.
+Drop-in writing tutoring will take place in the Hume Center for Writing and Speaking in the Hume Center lounge (Room 101) during the 2021-22 academic year.